AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/magento-2.3.6-endless-spinner-displayed-on-address-save.md

 ---
-title: "Adobe Commerce 2.3.6: endless spinner displayed on address save"
+description: This article describes a known Adobe Commerce 2.3.6 issue, where the waiting spinner is displayed indefinitely when saving an address in My account on the storefront.
 labels: 2.3.6,Magento Commerce,Vertex,known issues,spinner,troubleshooting,Adobe Commerce
+title: 'Adobe Commerce 2.3.6: endless spinner displayed on address save'
 ---

+# Adobe Commerce 2.3.6: endless spinner displayed on address save

 This article describes a known Adobe Commerce 2.3.6 issue, where the waiting spinner is displayed indefinitely when saving an address in My account on the storefront.